Conical resolutions and cohomology of the moduli spaces of nodal hypersurfaces: Nodal quartics in

 Lemmas \ref{difq1} and \ref{difq2} will suffice (together with table \ref{spseqquart}) to determine the cohomology of the quotient space $(V\setminus\Sigma)/\GL_3(\C)$.
-However, to complete the proof of theorem \ref{spseqqvector}, we must compute the remaining differentials $d_{p,q}^r$.
+However, to complete the proof of theorem \ref{spseqqvector} we need to compute the remaining differentials $d_{p,q}^r$.
 In the case of $d^1_{6,12}$ and $d^1_{6,14}$, the argument is analogous to the one used above to prove lemmas \ref{difq1} and \ref{difq2}.
-Surprisingly, the computation of $d_{6,10}^3$ is a lot more difficult.
+There doesn't seem to be an easy direct way to show that the differential $d_{6,10}^3$ is non zero.
+We will calculate $d_{6,10}^3$ alongside the cohomology of the moduli space in section~\ref{moduli42}.